Admin Onboarding: Understanding Workstreams

 Core workstreams are very much like the main folder in a folder structure.
 From these core workstreams, you can nest additional workstreams to reflect a hierarchy of work or related projects.

 There is no limit to how many core workstreams, nested workstreams, or items you can create.
+As a best practice, we recommend limiting you workstreams to two levels deep.
+This keeps items and information easy to surface rather than buried.

 The What of the work vs. the How of the work